 Field of Work

-Prof. Stergiaropoulos is working in the research and development of energy efficient HVAC systems for more than 20 years.
-He has extended experiences in energetic evaluation of buildings and their HVAC systems as well as in the field of rational energy use in buildings due to application of heat pumps, ventilation units with heat recovery and building management systems.
+Prof. Stergiaropoulos is working in the field of research and development of energy efficient HVAC systems for more than 20 years.
+He has extended experiences in energetic evaluation of buildings and their HVAC systems as well as in the field of rational energy use in buildings and components due to application of heat pumps, ventilation units with heat recovery and building management systems.

 The IGTE researches and teaches for comfortable living and working conditions in buildings and cities in harmony with energy efficiency, sustainability and technology.